joshuajnoble/transformers_4_forecasting/index.md

 future_cov_series = []
 test_cov_series = []

+# we'll use some of the past series, future series, and test series for our forecasts
 for ts in cov_series:
     past_cov_series.append(ts.slice(0, future_split_point)) #up to our 'present'
     future_cov_series.append(ts.slice(0, val_split_point)) #up to our testing
     test_cov_series.append(ts.slice(val_split_point, len(ts))) #hold out for testing

+#TCN doesn't use static covariates so we just have the station ID as covars in the time series
 non_static_cov = []

-#TCN doesn't use static covariates so we just have the station ID as covars in the time series
 for i in range(0, len(cov_series)):
     temp_series = TimeSeries.from_series(pd.DataFrame({'station':[i] * len(cov_series[i])}))
     non_static_cov.append(concatenate([cov_series[i], temp_series], axis=1))